Sarahegorov98534/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially worse performance.
 It's better to write clear and simple code first, then optimize only where necessary, based on profiling and measurement.

+# 2023-12-11
+- "Premature optimization is the root of all evil" - Donald Knuth.

+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, and only after profiling to identify the actual bottlenecks.